czoekim/laundryapp_v2/README.md

 # Laundry Informational Technologies REACT web application
 Responsive web application that seeks to provide a platform where students can view and update the status of laundry machines in their residence hall.

-(11/29/18): Authentication is set up, but pages can still be accessed by users who have not signed in.
-Most pages haven't been set up yet (the only ones being the landing page and the Sutton laundry room).<br>

-(11/29/18): Later in the day -- Authentication and session handling are nearly set up.
-The landing page (including the Navbar) changes when you're signed in/out, but the links are currently not functioning to go to different pages. <br>
+(12/13/18): Authentication is set up and links are all functional.
+There are still some work left for individual pages (e.g. Contact, Password Forget / Change).
+I am currently working on setting up the database for machine statuses and the home page when the user signs in.

 Here is an account that can be used to sign in: <br>
 Email: dummy@email.com <br>
 Password: laundryiscool123 <br>
-Residence Hall: Sutton
+Residence Hall: Sutton <br>
+Alternatively, you may register with another email and password.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).